parappayo/rust-sdl-sandbox/docs/msys-setup.md

 ar = "C:\\msys64\\mingw64\\bin\\ar.exe"
 ```

+You may prefer to add that to the local config for your project instead of making that a global config for your Rust environment.

 ## Install SDL2 Libs

 Download SDL2 libs: [SDL2-devel-2.0.22-mingw.zip](https://github.com/libsdl-org/SDL/releases/tag/release-2.0.22)

 Copy all contents

 * from `SDL2-devel-2.0.22-mingw.zip\SDL2-2.0.22\x86_64-w64-mingw32\lib`
 * to `C:\msys64\mingw64\x86_64-w64-mingw32\lib`